vybeauregard/Yii2-Cupcakes/README.md

 ##Models
 > _[Do a little turn on the catwalk](http://youtu.be/YFmsgHfuXpA#t=56)_

 Models are fairly straightforward.
-They tell Yii how our cupcake object is structured and where to find the data when we ask for it.
+They tell Yii how our cupcakes object is structured and where to find the data when we ask for it.
 In most cases, we can use Gii to automatically generate a model based off of the table structure in the database.
 This model can be altered and updated after it is generated, but Gii makes sure everything in the table makes it across to the model.

 _Gii can be accessed in dev environments at_ http://your-dev-url/gii/

+Take a look at the wiki to quickly [dip your toes in the Gii waters](https://github.com/vybeauregard/Yii2-Cupcakes/wiki/Gii) and create our `Cupcakes` model.

-Of particular note in the cupcake model Gii generates is the `rules()` method, which allows you to set validation parameters for each field.
+Of particular note in the `Cupcakes` model Gii generates is the `rules()` method, which allows you to set validation parameters for each field.
 Also, if your table uses field names that aren't super-great for human-readability, you can map them to better descriptors in the `attributeLabels()` method.

-Now that we have a Cupcake model and a Cupcake controller, it's time to make a Cupcake view!
+Now that we have a `Cupcakes` model and a `Cupcakes` controller, it's time to make a Cupcakes view!

 ##Views
 > _[I just adore a penthouse view](http://youtu.be/DrbPAt1_vc4#t=40)_